 If you sleep hot or get night sweats, the CoolBreeze might be your best bet.
 The top layer of this medium-soft mattress is gel-infused memory foam.
-This helps draw warmth away from your body while preventing the memory foam from trapping heat.
+This helps draw warmth away from your body while preventing the memory foam from trapping heat, according to the brand.

-Though this mattress is primarily foam, one thing to note is that it's not CertiPUR-US certified.
-However, when you take it out of the box, it expands almost immediately and promises not to have a chemical smell.
+This mattress is CeritPUR-US certified and when you take it out of the box, it expands almost immediately and doesn't have a chemical smell.
 We also like that the cover is removable and washable—a big plus for folks prone to night sweats.

 Sizes: Twin, twin XL, full, short queen, queen, king, split king, Cal king, split Cal king, split head king | Thickness: 14.5 inches | Type: Plush foam | Materials: Gel-infused memory foam, soft foam, high-density memory foam | Certifications: CertiPUR-US, OKEO-TEX